-5.1 Subject to section 3.2 hereof, f there is any conflict between the terms of this Storage Services Agreement and the terms of any of the FlightPATH Customer Access Procedures, the General Terms and Conditions or the terms of any Service Schedule then in effect between the Parties, the terms of this Storage Services Agreement shall prevail.
+6.1 Subject to section 4.2 hereof, if there is any conflict between the terms of this Storage Services Agreement and the terms of any of the FlightPATH Customer Access Procedures, the General Terms and Conditions or the terms of any Service Schedule then in effect between the Parties, the terms of this Storage Services Agreement shall prevail.

 5.2 If there is any conflict between the terms of the FlightPATH Customer Access Procedures and the terms of the General Terms and Conditions or the terms of any Service Schedule then in effect between the Parties, the terms of the FlightPATH Customer Access Procedures shall prevail.